tensorflow/community/rfcs/20210513-pluggable-profiler-for-tensorflow.md

 ## **Motivation**

 Performance is a key consideration of successful ML research and production solutions.
-TensorFlow profiler provides a set of good tools to help user better understand the hardware resource consumption(time and memory) of various TensorFlow operations(ops) as well as perforamnce bottlenecks of TensorFlow models.
+TensorFlow profiler provides a set of good tools to help user better understand the hardware resource consumption(time and memory) of various TensorFlow operations(ops) as well as performance bottlenecks of TensorFlow models.
 [PluggableDevice](https://github.com/tensorflow/community/pull/262) provides a mechanism which allows third-party devices to be modularly integrated to current TensorFlow runtime.
-However, current TensorFlow does not provide a stable application binary infterface(ABI) for registering a new pluggable device specific profiler in a modular way.
+However, current TensorFlow does not provide a stable application binary interface(ABI) for registering a new pluggable device specific profiler in a modular way.
 We propose a C API wrapper of methods in [ProfilerInterface](https://github.com/tensorflow/tensorflow/blob/0a3773ed7b4c1fc60486dddfacbe9a5cbf2b2bdd/tensorflow/core/profiler/lib/profiler_interface.h#L33) as an ABI-stable way to register a custom profiler.
 The pluggable profiler discovery and initialization are transparent to end users.
-As long as the profiler plugin libraries follow the design described in this RFC, it can be plugged to TensorFlow proper and register a new profiler into ProfilerFactory.
+As long as the profiler plugin libraries follow the design described in this RFC, it can be plugged to TensorFlow framework and register a new profiler into ProfilerFactory.

 ## **User Benefit**